A Few Favorite Journal Writing Tools and Resources

 Moleskine Journals

-Moleskines are the most popular notebooks for writers and artists.
-They come in various sizes ranging from pocket-sized to 8 x 10 (inches) and with various paper, including blank or lined pages, thick paper, or regular note paper.
-There’s a pocket in the back, a placeholder ribbon, and a strap that keeps the journal closed.
-Moleskines were popular with Vincent van Gogh, Pablo Picasso, and Ernest Hemingway, so they’ve got solid endorsement.
-I’ve had one for several years but only recently started using it and discovered that I absolutely love it.
+Moleskines are one of the most popular notebook brands for writers and artists, and they are my personal favorite.
+They come in various sizes ranging from pocket-sized to 8 x 10 (inches) and with various paper, including blank, ruled, dotted, and grid.
+They even have an art collection with thicker paper.
+Each notebook features a pocket in the back, a placeholder ribbon, and a strap that keeps the journal closed.
+When opened, this notebook lies flat, which is ideal for a comfortable writing experience.
+Moleskines were popular with Vincent van Gogh, Pablo Picasso, and Ernest Hemingway, so they’ve got solid endorsements.

 The Artist’s Way

-This classic book for writers and artists is well known for giving us “morning pages” and inspiring writers, artists, and other creatives to create on a daily basis.
-The Artist’s Way has become a staple among all kinds of artists from filmmakers to crafters.
-You’re sure to find something to help you establish a writing routine, improve your writing skills, or overcome writer’s block in this book, which includes a 12-week program packed with activities and exercises that you can do.
+This classic book for writers and artists is well known for giving us “morning pages.”
+It has inspired writers and artists to create on a daily basis.
+The Artist’s Way has become a staple among all kinds of creatives from filmmakers to crafters.
+You’re sure to find something to help you establish a writing routine, improve your writing skills, or overcome writer’s block in this book, which includes a twelve-week program packed with activities and exercises that you can do.

 Wreck This Journal